grafana/tutorials/content/tutorials/build-a-panel-plugin-with-d3.md

 1. Run `yarn dev`, and reload Grafana to reflect the changes you've made.

-A panel with hard-coded text might not be win any prizes.
+A panel with hard-coded text might not win any prizes.
 In the next step, we'll see

 {{< /tutorials/step >}}
 {{< tutorials/step title="Build a graph from data" >}}